kavirajk/bookshop/README.md

 We focus on building the services in monolithic way first.
 We iterate over to split this monolithic to microservices that can be deployed separately.

 Bookshop consists of following services
-* Auth  - Login, Signup, ResetPassword, Impersonate and Forgot password
+* Auth  - Login, Signup, Impersonate
+* User - Change Passord, Forgot password, Profile page
 * Catalog - View, filter, search books
 * Order  - Place, View and Cancel Orders
 * Payment - Add/Edit payment method and Make payment.